HeshamEG/task-app/README.md

 # Run the app in dev mode
 - `sh rundev.sh`
 - backend will run on http://localhost:1337
-- swagger UI will run on http://localhost:5000 ( note: theres a known issue its generating not included endpoints )
+- swagger UI will run on http://localhost:5000 ( note: theres a known issue its generating extra endpoints you can use postman included file in the root project gatewaysAPI.postman_collection.json if you feel inconvenient)
 - reactjs on http://localhost:3000

 # Run the app in prod mode
 - `sh runprod.sh`
-- backend will run on http://localhost:1338
+- backend will run on http://localhost:1337
 - swagger UI will run on http://localhost:5000 ( note: theres a known issue its generating not included endpoints )
 - reactjs on http://localhost:3000
 # Stop dev mode